A-road Signs

 Where a motorway service area is accessed from another road, Diagram 2310.1 should be used on any non-motorway approach, if a sign is needed.
 This sign is similar to Diagram 2919.1, but it doesn't include a header board or the price of fuel.
 The sign is the operator's property.

 Note that while most service areas that are positioned at a motorway junction are motorway service areas, this isn't automatically the case.
 Some only qualify for A-road signage, and some don't qualify for anything at all.
-There is also no rule about how important a side-road has to be before it can get full signs: the B1224 has full signage for Wetherby, for example.
+The rules are also a little vague on how important a side-road should be before it can get full signs (the B1224 has full signage for Wetherby, for example).
+The 2025 guide suggests this sign is for "non-motorway trunk roads", but that may be as that's all it has authority over.

 Even though the standard set of motorway signs were changed in 2012 to include more brand logos, this (and in fact all A-road signs) remain unchanged, and continue to use traditional symbols.
 This particular sign must include a name for the service area.